 Our firm will keep a close watch on any developments in this case, as it has the potential to set a precedent for future cases.
 Most legal observers suspect that the copyright infringement claim brought by the tattoo artist will fail.
 Though, it is very likely that as virtual reality becomes a more prominent industry, similar claims will be brought in other situations in the future.

 Request Your Free Legal Consultation Today

 At Pike & Lustig, LLP, our Florida copyright litigation attorneys have considerable experience handling complex copyright dispute cases.
 If you are involved on any side of a copyright lawsuit, please contact us today for immediate assistance.
-From our offices in West Palm Beach and Miami, we represent business throughout the region, including in Fort Lauderdale, Miramar and Coral Springs.
+From our offices in West Palm Beach, Wellington and Miami, we represent business throughout the region, including in Fort Lauderdale, Miramar and Coral Springs.